|Location||Kalamazoo, Michigan US map|

 June 2013: Took advantage of my new charger and charging infrastructure to make my longest excursion to date.
 Attended the Michigan EV show 125 miles from home, with a combination of Chargepoints, an RV park, and cooperative motel (level 1 overnight).
 A smooth and fun trip.

-I restored automatic drive-off prevention while charging by installing a waterproof microswitch on my charge access door.
+I restored the charger drive-off interlock by installing a waterproof microswitch on my charge access door.
 Still treating rust and smoothing the body.

 Sept.
 2013: Got the body work done and had a guy help me re-paint the whole exterior.
 Now her looks more closely match her performance, sweet!